-Should employees still attend face to face Occupational Health appointments?
+Should employees still attend face-to-face Occupational Health appointments?

-Occupational Health appointments will be conducted by telephone until further notice.
+Occupational Health appointments with the OH Physician or Nurse will be conducted by telephone until it is safe to resume face to face.
 Managers must ensure employees are aware of the change to a telephone appointment and ensure that the referral has included a contact telephone number.
+Managers should also ensure the employee is able to accept incoming calls from a withheld number.

-If you need to provide further information, the contact details for client services are as follows:
+The contact details for client services are as follows:

-- Telephone: 0151 318 4800
+- telephone: 0151 318 4800

-- Email: email@example.com
+- email: firstname.lastname@example.org

 Coronavirus (COVID-19) is at the forefront of many people’s minds, as the outbreak continues to dominate global news and media.
 During times of uncertainty, it is understandable to feel an increased level of concern and become anxious.

-If you feel you need some support to help positively manage your mental wellbeing, the Employee Assistance Programme is available 24 hours a day, 7 days a week, 365 days a year.
+If you feel you need some support to help positively manage your mental wellbeing, the EAP is available 24 hours a day, 7 days a week, 365 days a year.
 The service is also available to partners and dependents living in the same household.
 Dependents must be aged 16-24 in full time education.

-Remember, you have access to support services, 24 hours a day, 7 days a week, 365 days a year by calling 0800 0305182.
+You can access support services, 24 hours a day, 365 days a year by calling 0800 0305182.